bparanj/crystal/electronics/experiments/resistive-circuit/voltage-current.md

 ### **Voltage and Current in Phase in a Resistor Circuit**

-In a purely resistive circuit, the voltage and current are in phase, meaning their waveforms reach their peaks and zero crossings simultaneously.
+In a resistive circuit, the voltage and current are in phase.
+The voltage and current waveforms reach their peaks and zero crossings simultaneously.
 This can be demonstrated using an AC voltage source and an oscilloscope.

 To show that the voltage and current are in phase in a resistor-only AC circuit.